AarshBatra/biteSizedAQ/25.first.resp.sensor.human.body.aq.toolkit/README.md

 gone.
 Distant traffic doesn’t hum; it sounds dull, as if you’re listening through a layer of cotton wool.

-- **The “Blanket” Analogy:** This is **Acoustic Attenuation**.
+- **The “Blanket” Analogy:** This is Acoustic Attenuation.
 In clear air, sound waves travel with high-frequency details intact.
-When the air is saturated with **Aerosols**, these particles act like acoustic foam (a blanket of sorts), absorbing and scattering sound energy.
+Dense, stagnant, aerosol-laden air absorbs and scatters that sound energy — particularly the higher frequencies that give distant sounds their sharpness and definition.

-- **The Signature:** This “muffled” effect is **frequently associated with a temperature inversion**—where a layer of warm air traps a “lid” of cold, dirty air near the ground.
-Because the air is stagnant, the “acoustic depth” of your environment shrinks.
+- **The Signature:** The muffled effect on its own is subtle — too subtle to rely on in isolation.
+But it becomes a meaningful clue when paired with what you can already see: a hazy horizon, a milky sky, or the visual “veil” described in Signal 1.
+When your ears and eyes are both telling you the same story, the air is likely stagnant and pollutants are not dispersing.
+This stagnation is frequently associated with a temperature inversion — where a layer of warm air acts as a “lid,” trapping cooler, dirtier air close to the ground.

-- **The Action:** If the world sounds “closed-in,” **and you are not in an acoustically dampened indoor space**, it is a signal that the air is stagnant and pollutants are not dispersing.
-Avoid heavy outdoor exertion.
+- **The Action:** Don’t act on this signal alone.
+But if the world sounds closed-in *and* looks closed-in, treat it as confirmation rather than a first alert.
+Avoid heavy outdoor exertion, and check your monitor if you have one.

 ## **6. The Internal Echo: The “Security Gate” and the “Stifled Worker”**